Other long-term assets

 Other long-term assets consisted of the following:

 The Company capitalizes legal costs and filing fees associated with obtaining patents on its new discoveries.
 Once the patents have been issued, the Company amortizes these costs over the shorter of the legal life of the patent or its estimated economic life using the straight-line method.
-Based upon the current status of the above intangible assets, the aggregate amortization expense is estimated to be approximately $76,000 for each of the next five fiscal years.
-The Company tests intangible assets with finite lives for impairment upon significant changes in the Company’s business environment.
-The testing resulted in net patent impairment charges of $134,000 and zero during the three months ended March 31, 2016 and 2015 respectively.
-The impairment charges are related to the Company’s ongoing analysis of which specific country patents in its portfolio are determined as potentially worth pursuing.
+Based upon the current status of the above intangible assets, the aggregate amortization expense is estimated to be approximately $97,000 for each of the next five fiscal years.
+The Company tests intangible assets with finite lives upon significant changes in the Company's business environment.
+The testing resulted in $ 5,000 in patent impairment charges for each of the three and the six month periods ended June 30, 2015.
+No impairment charges were recorded for the three and six month periods ended June 30, 2014.

 The entire disclosure for the aggregate amount of goodwill and a description of intangible assets, which may include (a) for amortizable intangible assets (also referred to as finite-lived intangible assets), the carrying amount, the amount of any significant residual value, and the weighted-average amortization period, (b) for intangible assets not subject to amortization (also referred to as indefinite-lived intangible assets), the carrying amount, and (c) the amount of research and development assets acquired and written off in the period, including the line item in the income statement in which the amounts written off are aggregated, if not readily apparent from the income statement.
 Also discloses (a) for amortizable intangibles assets in total and by major class, the gross carrying amount and accumulated amortization, the total amortization expense for the period, and the estimated aggregate amortization expense for each of the five succeeding fiscal years, (b) for intangible assets not subject to amortization the carrying amount in total and by major class, and (c) for goodwill, in total and for each reportable segment, the changes in the carrying amount of goodwill during the period (including the aggregate amount of goodwill acquired, the aggregate amount of impairment losses recognized, and the amount of goodwill included in the gain (loss) on disposal of a reporting unit).
 If any part of goodwill has not been allocated to a reportable segment, discloses the unallocated amount and the reasons for not allocating.
 For each impairment loss recognized related to an intangible asset (excluding goodwill), discloses: (a) a description of the impaired intangible asset and the facts and circumstances leading to the impairment, (b) the amount of the impairment loss and the method for determining fair value, (c) the caption in the income statement or the statement of activities in which the impairment loss is aggregated, and (d) the segment in which the impaired intangible asset is reported.
 For each goodwill impairment loss recognized, discloses: (a) a description of the facts and circumstances leading to the impairment, (b) the amount of the impairment loss and the method of determining the fair value of the associated reporting unit, and (c) if a recognized impairment loss is an estimate not finalized and the reasons why the estimate is not final.
 May also disclose the nature and amount of any significant adjustments made to a previous estimate of an impairment loss.